htool/signalk-polar-performance-plugin/README.md

  - Polar Speed Ratio (performance.polarSpeedRatio)
  - Plugin option to use SOG as boat speed
  - Wind angle for maximum speed at this wind speed
+ - Fill up the ends of the polar diagram

 ### To-do list
- - Fill up the ends of the polar diagram
  - Improved interpolation
  - Make moment to do calculation smarter/configurable
+ - API to see JSON of polar
+ - Visualisation of the polar diagram
  - Create polar from live data
  -- Save polar info to file
  -- Save new record speed for angle in polar